Shahrokh-Hamidi/Filter-Design-Convex-Optimization/README.md

-- This repository is about FIR Filter design.
+- This repository is the implementation of FIR Filters based on Chebychev design.
 - The approach is based on convex optimization
 - The library has been coded in Python3.
 -